the94zyskowski/sorting_algorithm_races/README.md

 ## Future Improvements
 - Add more sorting algorithms (e.g., Merge Sort, Insertion Sort).
 - Improve input handling for custom algorithms.
-- Implement multi-threaded race conditions for sorting algorithms.
+- <del>Implement multi-threaded race conditions for sorting algorithms. </del>

 ## License
 This project is for educational and personal use.